 Television is fast, colourful, easy, funny, scary, informative, and slick.
 In a non-ideal school with only basal readers the books look awful, the illustrations are banal, the plots and language are peculiarly uninspired; the content never makes kids cry or laugh or gasp or feel sick; the covers of the books aren’t inviting; the size is predictable; the smell is off-putting.
 Often children can’t be bothered to struggle with a reader because the reward in the end is not worth the effort—slow tedium, that’s what basal readers provide.
 What a negative contrast to television!

-Television can be watched in a warm and comfortable environment—on the floor, curled up in a chair, lolling on a settee, standing in front of the fire, with other in the family watching the same programme, enjoying the feeling of belonging and sharing, as well as the content on the screen.
+Television can be watched in a warm and comfortable environment—on the floor, curled up in a chair, lolling on a settee, standing in front of the fire, with others in the family watching the same program, enjoying the feeling of belonging and sharing, as well as the content on the screen.

 In a non-ideal school reading takes place in a physically and emotionally cold environment, and in some discomfort.
-There is no sense of shared enjoyment and fun with books if a stern ( but well-meaning) teacher is listening to a child trying to read a boring book and waiting, just waiting to pounce as soon as an error reaches her ears.
+There is no sense of shared enjoyment and fun with books if a stern (but well-meaning) teacher is listening to a child trying to read a boring book and waiting, just waiting to pounce as soon as an error reaches her ears.
 In this situation the child associates books with fear, shame and boredom.
-When did t.v. ever have that effect?
+When did television ever have that effect?

 No one tells children that they must watch so much television per night because it is A Good Thing To Do.
 People watch it because it gives them pleasure.
-The need to watch it to relax.
+They want to watch it to relax.

 Television and books have one thing in common—it’s what the child gets out of them that matters.
 Reading is not inherently good.
 Television is not inherently bad.
 What counts is the pleasure, the experiences, the relaxation, the growth in understanding, the satisfaction of need in each medium.
-I watch a lot of t.v. when I’m tired.
-During my holidays I never watch television—I read instead.
-Television doesn’t answer my deepest needs on holiday.
-And long novels are too daunting to begin after an exhausting day of brain-work.
-Television and books have concurrent, different roles to play in our lives, but children who suffer at non-ideal schools will only ever have t.v. because books have been made so deeply unattractive to them.
+I watch a lot of televison when I’m tired.
+But on holidays I never watch television—I read instead.
+Television doesn’t answer my deepest needs on vacation.
+Yet long novels are too daunting to begin after an exhausting day of brain-work.
+Television and books have concurrent, different roles to play in our lives, but children who suffer at non-ideal schools will only ever have television because books have been made so deeply unattractive to them.

-Book-lovers who are fanatically and foolishly anti-television forget that television is a marvellous medium for turning children on to books.
-While the BBC serialisation of The Secret Garden was showing on t.v. the book was never on any of the shelves of libraries across the nation.
+Book-lovers who are fanatically anti-television forget that it’s a marvellous medium for turning children on to books.
+While the BBC serial of The Secret Garden was showing on television the book was never on the shelves of libraries across the nation.
 I read Tolstoy’s War and Peace as an adult only after watching three episodes on television: seeing the people helped me to sort out the complicated Russian names and made the book accessible.

-Making books more magnetic than television is not quite as easy as turning a knob from ‘on’ to ‘off’.
-Nevertheless, if we could provide bookshelves crammed with a wide variety of attractive reading material, a loving, caring parent or teacher or two, a school which looks and sounds like a loving, caring, book-filled home there would be more children who would love to read in spite of the flashing attractions of the television set beckoning from a different corner of the room.
+Making books more magnetic than television is not quite as easy as pressing a knob to ‘off’.
+But if we could provide bookshelves filled with a wide variety of reading material, a loving, caring parent or teacher or two, and a school which looks and sounds like a loving, caring, book-filled home, there would be more children who would love to read in spite of the flashing attractions of the television set beckoning from a different corner of a different room.